-The Hershey Food Corporation still holds the trademark for “KISSES,” which hit the market in 1907, but don’t ask it what the name means—Milton Hershey took that secret to his grave.
-“A popular theory is that the candy was named for the sound or motion of the chocolate being deposited during manufacturing,” reads the timeline on the official KISSES website.
+Hershey’s KISSES hit the market in 1907, and the Hershey Food Corporation holds the trademark for the word, but don’t ask what the name means—Milton Hershey took that secret to his grave.
+According to one timeline, “A popular theory is that the candy was named for the sound or motion of the chocolate being deposited during manufacturing.”

 The machines that wrap the individual bell-shaped chocolates in foil with their signature plumes weren't developed until 1921, 14 years after the sweets were introduced.

 7. The town of Hershey, Pennsylvania, was built for the employees of the factory.

 As a successful business owner with a lot of workers, Milton Hershey believed that in order for his company to thrive, his employees had to be happy.
 He designed and built the model town to be a community, with brick houses and lawns, and also established what is now Hersheypark so that the families would have a place for recreation.

 8. The company’s logo used to be a baby inside a cocoa bean.